stemoutreach/CodeCreateLab/Guides/07-PicoBot-Web-Dashboard-Guide.md

 - `/pulse/forward?ms=400`
 - It drives, sleeps, then stops

-This can help students drive more precisely.
+This can help drive more precisely.

 ---